-Sixty cents of every dollar coming to AMITA Health is from a government source.
+Sixty cents of every dollar coming to AMITA Health is from a government source, mainly Medicare and Medicaid.
 These funds, largely allocated to pay for services for those who cannot afford private insurance, allow us to continue to provide compassionate care for our communities.

 Medicaid is different from Medicare, which is another government program that provides health insurance.
 Medicare is another federal government program that provides health insurance.
 If you are 65+, under 65 and receiving Social Security Disability Insurance (SSDI) for a certain amount of time, or under 65 and with End-Stage Renal Disease (ESRD).
 The Centers for Medicare & Medicaid Services (CMS) is the federal agency that runs Medicare.
 The program is funded in part by Social Security and Medicare taxes you pay on your income, in part through premiums that people with Medicare pay, and in part by the federal budget.
 Also, eligible individuals can have both Medicare and Medicaid and are known as dual-eligibles.

 In Illinois, Medicaid is administered by the Department of Healthcare and Family Services (HFS).
 Under the Pritzker Administration, HFS is led by Theresa Eagleson who previously spent 15 years in leadership positions at HFS, including as Medicaid Director.